WHO WILL COMMAND THE WATER?

 All in all, irrespective of how predictable I found much of the story, there is no question that Larke does succeed in providing plenty of incentive to read the sequel novel.
 Even if I had disliked the book, the cliffhanger ending alone ensured that I feel compelled to pick up the second instalment of the trilogy.
 But aside from the ending and the uncertainty it creates as to who will still be alive at the start of book two, there are still other mysteries to be resolved.
 Especially with regard to Terelle’s storyline for which the author gave several teasing glimpses as to her true origins.
 And hopefully it shall become more apparent how her ark will tie into the overall plot.
 I also can’t wait to discover what Laisa is really up to; I wouldn’t trust that woman as far as I could throw her.
 I don’t think she is quite as harmless as she appears to be.

 In summation, The Last Stormlord is a tale of ruthless ambition, with no regard for the consequences.
-It may not quite qualify as a must read book, but it is a title with a compelling premise, a memorable setting and some intriguing characters, which promises better things to come in the follow up books.
-Potential readers can rest assured that it is always an engaging read, as Glenda Larke is one of the best, most accomplished contemporary female fantasy writers.
+It may or may not quite qualify as a must read book depending on the preferences of prospective readers, but it is a title with a compelling premise, a memorable setting and some intriguing characters which promises better things to come in the follow up books.
+Any reader who picks up this book can rest assured that it is always an engaging read as Glenda Larke is one of the best, most accomplished contemporary female fantasy writers.

 Telling it like it is.
 Giving you honest and balanced, spoiler free reviews.
 Completely devoid of irrational fanboyism, or shameless astroturfing.